ieb/dbus-modbus-client/README.md

 [x] Try and add missing data from the SDM230 to the dbus [ ] Connect a p8s exporter to the dbus for more detailed monitoring via Grafana Cloud.
 [ ] Allow control of the PV inverter via VRM.
-[ ] Find a way of the driver continuing to work when the Growatt goes to sleep at night - made SerialClient run a rescan operation.
+[ ] Find a way of the driver continuing to work when the Growatt goes to sleep at night - made SerialClient run a rescan operation and keep failed devices in the list to be retried

 ## VregLink